adamduvick/adamduvick.github.io/docs/green-beans-with-caramelized-shallots.md

 ## Ingredients

-- 3 tbsp. butter
+- 3 tbsp butter
 - 6 shallots, peeled and thinly sliced into rings
 - Coarse salt and ground pepper
-- 1 lb. green beans, trimmed
+- 1 lb green beans, trimmed

 ## Instructions

-1. In a medium saucepan with a tight-fitting lid, melt 2 tablespoons butter over medium heat; swirl to coat bottom of pan.
+1. In a medium saucepan with a tight-fitting lid, melt 2 tbsp butter over medium heat; swirl to coat bottom of pan.
 Add shallots; cover.
 Reduce heat to medium-low; cook, stirring occasionally, until golden brown, 15 to 20 minutes.
 Set aside.

 2. Meanwhile, in a large pot of boiling salted water, cook green beans until fork-tender, 4 to 6 minutes.
 Drain; return to pot.
-Toss with remaining tablespoon butter.
+Toss with remaining tbsp butter.
 Season with salt and pepper.

 3. Transfer green beans to a serving dish; top with caramelized shallots.